 In 1971 an émigré from Hungary named Ferenc Daday memorialized Nixon’s bold move in a massive painting called “Nixon at Andau.”
 It is a reminder of America at its best.
 It is a painting of American spirit, love and leadership.

 When Richard Nixon visited Hungary in 1963 he was surrounded by people who remembered his mission almost a decade earlier.
 One young girl rushed up to the former Vice President and asked, “Are you Mr. Eisenhower’s Nixon?”
 Nixon got flowers from some of the citizens in Budapest and remarked that he felt they were not given to him as an individual but to the country he represented.
 It was as if Nixon was back near the border on that Cold War morning in December of 1956.

-In the next year, Eisenhower would use his personal ambassador and troubleshooter to help get the first Civil Rights bill since Reconstruction passed despite massive opposition from Lyndon Johnson.
-Nixon made a bold ruling from as President of the Senate to save the bill.
+In 1957, Eisenhower would use his personal ambassador and troubleshooter to help get the first Civil Rights bill since Reconstruction passed despite massive opposition from Lyndon Johnson.
+Nixon made a bold ruling from the chair as President of the Senate to save the bill.
 But that is another story, another mission.

 What happened at Christmastime 1956 was the start of the end of the Soviet empire.
 Everything that happened later was made possible because of this oft-forgotten mission.
 We saw humanitarian America at her best.
 We saw an America using its bully pulpit and not bombs to make change.
 We need men like Nixon and Eisenhower now more than ever.